MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Create a Gateway Nodepool

 After enabling the feature, create a dedicated gateway nodepool.
 This nodepool will handle the egress traffic through the specified public IP prefix.
+The `--gateway-prefix-size` is the size of the public IP prefix to be applied to the gateway nodepool nodes.
+The allowed range is `28`-`31`.

 ```azurecli-interactive
 az aks nodepool create --cluster-name <cluster-name> -n <nodepool-name> --mode gateway --node-count <number-of-nodes> --gateway-prefix-size <prefix-size>
 ```

 > [!NOTE]
-> The number of nodes **must** align with the selected prefix size.
-For example, a `/30` prefix allows up to 4 nodes.
+> The number of nodes must fit within the capacity allowed by the selected prefix size.
+For example, a /30 prefix supports up to 4 nodes, and at least 2 nodes are required for high availability.
+Since you can’t adjust the node count dynamically, plan your nodes according to the fixed limit set by the prefix size.

 ## Scale the Gateway Nodepool (Optional)

-If necessary, you can resize the gateway nodepool within the limits defined by the prefix size.
+If necessary, you can resize the gateway nodepool within the limits defined by the prefix size but it does not support autoscaling.

 ```azurecli-interactive
 az aks nodepool scale --cluster-name <cluster-name> -n <nodepool-name> --node-count <desired-node-count>